flosskosova/foss4g-2023/content/call-for-papers/talks.es.md

         </div>
 {{< /rawhtml >}}

-Talks will be assigned a 30 minutes slot: 15 minutes for the talk, 10 for Q&A, and 5 minutes for presenters to set up and the audience to change rooms as desired.
+Talks will be assigned a 30 minutes slot: 15 minutes for the talk itself, 10 for Q&A, and 5 minutes for presenters to set up and the audience to change rooms as desired.

+## Talk

-The talks should be presentations of use cases and/or FOSS4G products: all about how you use open source geospatial software, how it helps to solve your company/organization problems, a new development you are involved in and what it has improved, etc.
+Talks are presentations of use cases and/or FOSS4G products, i.e., all about how you use open source geospatial software, how it helps to solve your company/organization problems, a new development you are involved in and what it has improved, etc.

-Submissions of proprietary software products will not be accepted even if they make use of free software.
+Submissions promoting restricted licensed software will not be accepted.
+This is a FOSS conference and FOSS is the main interest.

+## Submitting a Proposal

-When submitting a talk, you will be asked to select a general theme (_Track_) that best defines your contribution:
+When submitting a talk, you will be asked to select a general _Track_ that best defines your contribution:

 - Software development;
 - Transition to FOSS4G;